rjashby/Bakery.Solution/README.md

 _This simple C# application gathers input from a user in the form of two numbers.
 The numbers correspond to a "bread" order, and a "pastry" order respectively._

 _The input provided is run through two separate methods for calculating costs for the two classes of bread and pastry.
-Specifically, the input entered is run through a switch/case function that determines and increments cost based on the entered amount ordered._
+Specifically, the input entered is run through a for each loop that determines and increments cost based on the entered amount ordered._

 _The application returns the user's bread and pastry cost separately, and ultimately returns their total cost of their order._